gabledata/tutorial/README.md

 In order to connect the Github Actions to Gable, you need:

-- The API endpoint associated with your organization
+- The API endpoint associated with your organization, in the format `https://api.<organization>.gable.ai/`
 - An API key that corresponds to the endpoint

 You can find your API key by navigating to the `/settings` page of Gable.
 Under API Keys you can click `View` to reveal your API key.